devangpunatar/The-Sparks-Foundation-Internship/README.md

 ## Task-2 : Prediction using Unsupervised ML

-Predict the optimum number of clusters for the Iris dataset and represent visually
+Predict the optimum number of clusters for the Iris dataset and represent visually.